openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 delivering online learning based on the `Django framework`_.
 At the highest level, the platform is composed of numerous services (IDAs [#ida]_), micro-front ends (MFEs [#mfe]_) and libraries.
-The code for these services and libraries is managed in git and hosted on GitHub platform.
+The code for these services and libraries is managed in git and hosted on the GitHub platform.

 Each component part of the Open edX platform requires maintenance to